310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Hajime %}
 Everyooone, here’s your tea~♪

-I thought it might get cold when we’re outside, so I poured some hot tea in the flask beforehand.
+I thought it might get cold while we’re outside, so I poured some hot tea in the flask beforehand.

 There’s also tea cakes, so please take whatever you like~♪
 {% endbubble %}